 Philodendron ‘Cherry Red’

-A blue-grey hue to the leaves of the ‘Silver Sword’ set it apart from its relatives, as well as its long arrow-shaped leaves.
+The blue-grey hue to the leaves of this plant set it apart from its relatives, as well as its long arrow-shaped leaves.

 Philodendron ‘Lemon Lime’